 But at a restaurant, you have a different task entirely: split this specific receipt, right now, before everyone leaves.
 You need item-by-item assignment (Sarah had the salad, Mike had the steak).
 You need proportional tax and tip distribution.
 You need to send payment requests in the next 90 seconds.

 Splitwise’s design doesn’t match this task.
-It doesn’t support item-by-item assignment at all—even with receipt scanning, it only captures the total.
+On the free tier it doesn’t support item-by-item splitting at all—you enter a total and divide it.
 And its expense-logging workflow assumes you have time to navigate menus, select groups, and categorize spending.

 Source: Goodhue & Thompson, “Task-Technology Fit and Individual Performance,” MIS Quarterly (1995).